Academic dress in the United Kingdom: Dress and undress gowns

 Since medieval times, doctors, like bishops and cardinals, have been authorised to wear garments of brighter colours such as scarlet, purple or red.
 In many older universities, doctors have scarlet dress gowns or robes (sometimes called "festal robes") which are worn on special occasions.
 There are two distinctive shapes used in the UK for doctor's gown; the Oxford doctor's shape and the Cambridge doctor's shape.
 The former has bell-shaped sleeves, the latter has long open sleeves.
 Another rarer form is the Cambridge MusD dress gown which is a pattern between the two.

 The other form of doctor's gown is the undress gown.
 This is a black gown (which may or may not be distinct from the master's gown depending on the university; if it is, it usually is trimmed with lace, braid or other subtle indicators of rank) worn for less formal occasions such as lectures.
 This type of gown is rarely seen or worn nowadays as many wear the dress gown instead; there are fewer applications for the undress gown in normal university life.
 However, the undress gown still plays a part in the older universities where academic dress is usually worn.
-At Cambridge, each doctor has its own undress gown, each trimmed differently, meaning one can identify the degree of the wearer without the hood (the same is also the case for bachelors and masters gowns at Cambridge).
+At Cambridge, each doctorate has its own undress gown, each trimmed differently, meaning one can identify the degree of the wearer without the hood (the same is also the case for bachelors and masters gowns at Cambridge).

 St Andrews prescribes a cassock-like gown with a row of buttons running down the front, coloured according to the degree, and is meant to be worn closed.
 This gown is worn as the undress gown for higher doctorates, with a Cambridge-type gown for full dress.
 The two may be worn together or separately.

 In the universities of the UK there are days called scarlet days or red letter days.
 On such days, doctors of the university may wear their scarlet 'festal' or full dress gowns instead of their undress ('black') gown.
 This is more significant for the ancient universities such as Oxford and Cambridge where academic dress is worn frequently, the black undress gown being worn on normal occasions as opposed to the bright red gowns.
 Since most universities have abandoned academic dress for all but the graduation ceremony (where doctors always wear scarlet), the significance of scarlet days has all but disappeared.